 Under the No-Action Alternative, construction and operation of a SATCOM GT facility would not occur at Kirtland AFB.
 The proposed facility site would remain undeveloped, and no vegetation clearing, leveling, or utility work would occur.
+No grounding well would be constructed on the site, and there would be no changes in outdoor lighting.
+Additionally, no crane would be required.
 Therefore, the No-Action Alternative would have no effect on land use.